MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-india-plan.md

 For more information, see [Outbound calling restrictions](outbound-calling-restriction-policies.md).

-**Without Audio conferencing license** - If a user with an assigned Operator Connect for India Teams Phone license doesn't have an Audio Conferencing license, then the following rules apply:
+**Without Audio conferencing license** - If a user with an assigned Operator Connect for India Teams Phone license doesn't have an Audio Conferencing license, then the following rules apply.
+Assume that **User A** is an Operator Connect for India user.

 | Location | User A schedules a meeting with a VoIP user and adds a PSTN call | User A is in a meeting scheduled by another user who adds a PSTN call |
 | --------- | --------- | --------- |